vipm-io/caraya/README.md

 The unit test is executed simply by clicking the run arrow of the VI.
 To define pass and fail criteria, simply drop one or more assertion VIs to your unit test VI and wire your test conditions to these assertion VIs.

-For example to define a test case for addition operation, drop a Define Test and a Assert Equal VIs to the block diagram.
+For example to define a test case for an addition operation, drop th Define Test VI and the Assert Equal VI to your block diagram.
-Wire your test case condition to the Assert Equal as shown in the picture below.
+Wire your test case condition to the Assert Equal node as shown in the picture below.
 Now you're complete with your first test case, nothing else is required.
 Simply click the run button of your VI and the Caraya user interface pops up with the results of your test.

 ![Test addition](https://github.com/JKISoftware/caraya/raw/master/img/test-addition.png "Test addition")

 ####Hierarchical Tests
-It makes sense to divide your tests into multiple logical entities or each testing a single relatively trivial aspect of your system.
-You can compose of hierarchical tests consisting of multiple simple test cases simply by adding your test cases as SubVIs.
+It makes sense to divide your tests into multiple logical entities each testing a single relatively trivial aspect of your application.
+You can compose test hierarchies consisting of multiple simple test cases simply by adding your test cases as SubVIs of a "parent" test case.
 When running the top level test VI, all the subVIs containing test cases will also be executed.
 You can have as many levels of of VI hierarchy as you see necessary.
 Caraya doesn't limit the number of levels in your  hierarchy.

-In the previous section we created a test case for addition.
-Create a test case for subtraction the same way.
-Now you can create VI consisting both tests simply by dropping each of the two individual test cases on the block diagram of a third test case as shown below.
+In the previous section we created a test case for addition operation.
+Now create a test case for subtraction the same way.
+You can create higher level test VI consisting both addition and subtraction tests simply by dropping each of the two individual test cases on the block diagram of a the parent test case as shown below.

 ![Test math](https://github.com/JKISoftware/caraya/raw/master/img/test-math.png "Test math")